What is it?

 A large player in glass recycling in the province is SARCAN.
 SARCAN is contracted by the provincial government to handle beverage container glass – juice bottles, wine bottles, etc. These carry a deposit and a handling charge.
 Consumers can redeem their deposit when they return the glass container to a SARCAN depot.
 The program excludes non-beverage glass like pickle jars, spaghetti sauce jars and other household glass.
 Some depots accept this household glass, but it is explicitly excluded from the provincial contract and so it does not carry a deposit or a handling charge.
-As of January 2019, household glass can be dropped off at all SARCAN locations in Saskatoon, but these items do not carry a deposit
+As of 2021, household glass can be dropped off at all SARCAN locations in Saskatoon and Regina, but these items do not carry a deposit.

-Many curbside programs and drop-off bins accept household glass.
-Check out our Waste Reduction Hub to find opportunities near to you.
+Some curbside programs and drop-off bins accept household glass.
+Check out our Waste Reduction Hub to find opportunities near you.

 What happens after?